MeepleCat/Placeholder/README.md

 # Placeholder
- An economy bot made by the developers of MeepleBot.
+An economy bot made by the developers of MeepleBot